 You can print the license using the command line option:

 Or you can use the special diagram:

+I don't like GPL!You can also use: DITAA for example), but are 100% able to generate UML diagrams.
 You can print the license of these versions using the command line option:

 Or you can use the special diagram:

 Are images generated by PlantUML covered by the GPL/LGPL/ASL/EPL/MIT license?